davidcyn974/big-data-pipeline-group-Studio-de-Felice/README.md

-# E-Commerce Data Analytics Pipeline
+# E-Commerce Data Analytics Pipeline - groupe Studio De Felice 💃

 This BIG-DATA project implements a data pipeline for e-commerce trend analysis, from ingestion to machine learning predictions.